 We also gave this nursing home a middle of the road score in the area of long-term care, where it received a B-.
 If you are looking for services other than short-term rehabilitation, you should take a close look at each facility's long-term care grades.
 On top of looking at the quantity of care provided by aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
 This facility vaccinated 100 percent of its patients, which is higher than the majority of nursing homes.
 This place was able to keep its patients out of the hospital.
 It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.

 Turning our last category of inspections, this nursing home received an F in this area.
 This score was very detrimental to this nursing home's overall grade.
 For places that received this poor of an inspection score, we would scrutinize any severe deficiencies on its inspection report.
 This nursing home was hit with 3 deficiencies by CMS.
 The only favorable thing we can say is that none of the deficiencies were in the categories that indicate they caused a risk to resident health or safety.
 Finally, we need to draw your attention to the fact that this nursing home was assessed significant government fines in recent years amounting to more than $100,000.
 This generally means that a bad track record spanned more than one year.

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This indicates the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are often the result of residents not being moved frequently enough.
-Better nursing protocols minimizes the percentage of residents in a nursing home who sustain pressure ulcers.
+This is the percent of patients who suffered from a pressure ulcer.
+Pressure ulcers are considered to be a measure of nursing care at a nursing home.
+Pressure ulcers, which are also referred to as bed sores, are routinely caused by patients not being moved frequently enough.

 Minimizes Serious Falls